Q: What is AWS Global Accelerator?

 - Configure endpoint groups: You choose one or more regional endpoint groups to associate to your accelerator’s listener by specifying the AWS Regions to which you want to distribute traffic.
 Your listener routes requests to the registered endpoints in this endpoint group.
 AWS Global Accelerator monitors the health of endpoints within the group using the health check settings defined for each of your endpoints.
 You can configure traffic dial percentage for each endpoint group, which controls the amount of traffic that an endpoint group will accept.
 By default, the traffic dial is set to 100% for all regional endpoint groups.

-- Register endpoints for endpoint groups: You register one or more regional resources, such as Elastic IP addresses, Application Load Balancers, or Network Load Balancers, in each endpoint group.
+- Register endpoints for endpoint groups: Register endpoints for endpoint groups: You register one or more regional resources, such as Application Load Balancers, Network Load Balancers, EC2 Instances, or Elastic IP addresses in each endpoint group.
 Then you choose how much traffic is routed to each endpoint.

 Q: How does AWS Global Accelerator work with Elastic Load Balancing (ELB)?